 - Teaching resources (standards, guidelines, and best practices) are available on the Teach Access website to assist awardees in their course enhancement activities.

-- Non-Profit Connection is the fiscal agent for Teach Access and will be managing the dispersal of funds to faculty.
+- Outfitters4 operates as the finance department for Teach Access and will be managing the dispersal of funds.

 - Teach Access will create opportunities for collaboration among awardees.